-0.143 g/l in 1986.
+- 0.143 g/l in 1986.
 From 1987, sales of unleaded petrol increased, particularly as a result of the increased use of cars fitted with three-way catalysts.
 Leaded petrol was phased out from general sale at the end of 1999.
 For NMVOCs, transport sector emissions declined significantly during the 1990s due to the increased use of catalytic converters and fuel switching from petrol to diesel cars.
-(Chart 13.1a).

-2.4 Emissions of nitrogen oxides (NOx) were estimated to be 85kt in 2019 of which transport accounted for 57%.
+(Chart 13.1a note that the jump observed in 2005 is due to a revision of the figures for 2005 onwards, as detailed in the notes and definitions section 13.3.6). - 2.4 Emissions of nitrogen oxides (NOx) were estimated to be 82kt in 2020 of which transport accounted for 58%.
 Since 1990, transport emissions have declined by 68%.
 Transport emissions have declined due to a number of reasons including the requirement for new petrol cars to be fitted with three-way catalysts since 1989 and, in more recent years, "Euro standards" for new cars have driven a reduction in emissions, although studies show that the diesel Euro 5 cars have not performed as well as expected.
 Since 2008, there has been a general reduction in the emissions from passenger cars, mainly driven by improvement in catalyst repair rates.
-In 2019, diesel cars and light goods vehicles (LGVs) accounted for 40% of NOx emissions from transport compared with less than 2% in 1990 (Table 13.1a).

-2.5 Emissions of PM10 were estimated to be 14kt in 2019, of which transport accounted for 17%.
-Since 1990, transport emissions have declined by 65%.
+In 2020, diesel cars and light goods vehicles (LGVs) accounted for 26% of NOx emissions from transport compared with less than 2% in 1990 (Table 13.1a). - 2.5 Emissions of PM10 were estimated to be 11kt in 2020, of which transport accounted for 17%.
+Since 1990, transport emissions have declined by 73%.
 For particulate matter, the main source of transport emissions is non-exhaust emissions from tyre and brake wear and road abrasion.
-In 2019, these accounted for 54% of PM10 emissions from transport compared with 14% in 1990.
-Since 1990, exhaust emissions from road transport have decreased by 88% due to the penetration of new vehicles meeting tighter PM10 emission regulations ("Euro standards" for diesel vehicles were first introduced in 1992).
-Over the same period emissions from shipping fell by 82% (Table 13.1a).

-2.6.
-Emissions of PM2.5 were estimated to be 9kt in 2019 of which transport accounted for 21%.
+In 2020, these accounted for 60% of PM10 emissions from transport compared with 14% in 1990.
+Since 1990, exhaust emissions from road transport have decreased by 89% due to the penetration of new vehicles meeting tighter PM10 emission regulations ("Euro standards" for diesel vehicles were first introduced in 1992).
+Over the same period emissions from shipping fell by 87% (Table 13.1a). - 2.6.
+Emissions of PM2.5 were estimated to be 6kt in 2020 of which transport accounted for 21%.
 Trends in emissions of PM2.5 from transport follow a similar pattern to those for PM10.
-PM2.5 accounts for all road transport exhaust PM10 emissions and most of such emissions from shipping but only around 55% of PM10 emissions due to road abrasion and tyre and brake wear.
+PM2.5 accounts for all road transport exhaust PM10 emissions and most of such emissions from shipping but only around 54% of PM10 emissions due to road abrasion and tyre and brake wear. - 2.7 There has been a notable difference in the changes observed for NO2, PM10 and PM2.5 for 2019 to 2020 compared to the earlier year-to-year changes.
+From 2011-2019 the annual decreases for all three pollutants have been below ten percent.
+By contrast the decreases from 2019 to 2020 were 19 percent for NO2, 24 percent for PM10 and 26 percent for PM2.5.
+This is likely to have been strongly influenced by the reduction in vehicle use during the restrictions which were in place during 2020 due to the Covid-19 pandemic.